MicrosoftDocs/win32/desktop-src/shell/taskbar-extensions.md

 ---
-Description: 'Discusses new taskbar functionality, including consolidation of launching and switching, enhanced capabilities of taskbar buttons such as single-click access to documents and application-specific tasks, transport controls and status notifications, thumbnail representations and switch targets based on individual tabs in a tabbed application, and the ability to reorder taskbar buttons through a drag-and-drop operation.' ms.assetid: 'cbf2b07d-d67c-4755-888c-d40692d13cae'
+Description: Discusses new taskbar functionality, including consolidation of launching and switching, enhanced capabilities of taskbar buttons such as single-click access to documents and application-specific tasks, transport controls and status notifications, thumbnail representations and switch targets based on individual tabs in a tabbed application, and the ability to reorder taskbar buttons through a drag-and-drop operation. ms.assetid: cbf2b07d-d67c-4755-888c-d40692d13cae
 title: Taskbar Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Taskbar Extensions